noiseprotocol/noise_spec/noise.md

 Noise depends on the following functions, which are supplied by a **ciphersuite**:

  * **DH(privkey, pubkey):** Performs a DH or ECDH calculation and returns an output sequence of bytes.

- * **ENCRYPT(k, authtext, plainttext), DECRYPT(k, authtext, ciphertext):**
+ * **ENCRYPT(k, n, authtext, plainttext), DECRYPT(k, n, authtext,
- Encrypts or decrypts data using the cipher key `k`, using authenticated encryption with the additional authenticated data `authtext`.
-Returns an updated cipher key that may be used for subsequent calls to encrypt, so the encryption should be randomized or use an IV that's stored as part of the key.
+   ciphertext):** Encrypts or decrypts data using the cipher key `k` and a 64-bit unique nonce `n` using authenticated encryption with the additional authenticated data `authtext`.
+Increments the nonce.

+ * **GETKEY(k, n):**  Calls the `ENCRYPT` function with `k` and `n` to encrypt a block of zeros equal in length to `k`.
+Returns the same number of bytes from the beginning of the encrypted output.
+This function can typically be implemented more efficiently than calling `ENCRYPT` (e.g. by skipping the MAC).

- * **KDF(k, input):** Takes a cipher key and some input data and returns a new cipher key.
-The KDF should be a PRF when keyed by `k`.
-The same `k` may be used in a call to `KDF` and to `ENCRYPT` or `DECRYPT`, so these functions should use nonces or internal key derivation steps to make this secure.
+ * **KDF(k, n, input):** Takes a cipher key and nonce and some input data and returns a new cipher key.
+The KDF should call `GETKEY(k, n)` to generate an internal key and then provide a PRF when keyed by the internal key.

  * **HASH(input):** Hashes some input and returns the output.